Volunteer at Ascension NE Wisconsin - St. Elizabeth Campus

 Volunteer commitment

 Volunteers at the hospital are limited to certain areas and responsibilities.
-Volunteers are expected to be flexible and accept different assignments according to the needs and requirements of the patients, care teams, and Volunteer Services department.
+Volunteers are expected to be flexible and accept different assignments according to the needs and requirements of the patients, care teams, and volunteer services department.
+Volunteers must also comply with annual training.

 What kind of volunteer opportunities are available?